Azam Ali, an Ahmadi Moslem

 Lawyer

 His progeny so far has had six practicing lawyers and two more law graduates who took jobs with international businesses.
 On-line shows a great number of Buttar lawyers representing various political parties and contesting elections.
-His close and distant cousins raised their kids to become District & Sessions Judges and one even a Judge of the Supreme Court of Pakistan.
+His cousins both close and distant raised their kids to become District & Sessions Judges and one even a Judge of the Supreme Court of Pakistan.

-Father became an Ahmadi.
+Father became Ahmadi.
 He was of the group that had many highly religious leaders and brilliantly successful lawyers.
 Some like Ch: Bashir Ahmad, Ch: Aziz Ahmad Bajwa and Mahr Sher M Sial reached up to be District & Sessions Judges.
 Sir Zafrullah Khan translated the Holy Qor-aan in English and became a Judge of the International Court of Justice at the Hague.

 Continued education